hashicorp/terraform-website/content/source/docs/enterprise/gcp-setup-guide.html.md

 #### Hardware Sizing Considerations

-- \*PTFE requires 50GB for installation, but
-  [GCP documentation for storage performance](https://cloud.google.com/compute/docs/disks/#performance) recommends "to ensure consistent performance for more general use of the boot device, use either an SSD persistent disk as your boot disk or use a standard persistent disk
+- \*Terraform Enterprise requires 50GB for installation, but [GCP documentation for storage performance](https://cloud.google.com/compute/docs/disks/#performance) recommends "to ensure consistent performance for more general use of the boot device, use either an SSD persistent disk as your boot disk or use a standard persistent disk